kbob/kbob.github.io/_posts/2016-06-15-images-and-lightbox.md

        alt="A Sample Image">
 </a>

-Jeckyll doesn't really help here, though.
+Jekyll doesn't really help here, though.
 I had to write a wad of HTML for each image.